Skip to content

 Monitor specific code blocks:

-from sherlock_ai.performance import PerformanceTimer
+from sherlock_ai import PerformanceTimer

 with PerformanceTimer("database_operation"):